 External contributors: Thilo Hanemann, Team from CEPII (Paris) led by Agnès Bénassy-Quéré

-The interactions between Europe and the international economy are manifold.
-The crisis of the euro area has been an opportunity for the world to discover the importance of interdependence in the same way the financial crisis of 2007-2008 highlighted the magnitude of spillovers from the US onto the rest of the world.
-In 2011 research at Bruegel concentrated on three domains: global economic, monetary and financial governance; the reform of the international monetary system; and interdependence in the new global context.
-In 2012, Bruegel will continue to devote a fair share of its resources to analyzing developments in the world economy, with special attention to the interactions between, on the one side, European (or European-based) actors and, on the other side, global actors and actors located in the EU’s neighbourhood.
-The three main lines of research will be global governance, Asia, and the relations between the EU and major regional players.
+In this research area, Bruegel is analysing developments in the world economy, with special attention to the interactions between, on the one side, European (or European-based) actors and, on the other side, global actors and actors located in the EU’s neighbourhood.
+The three main lines of research are Asia (see Bruegel's on Asia), global governance and the relations between the EU and major regional players.

 29th June 2006